banisterious/obsidian-scribeflow/docs/user/reference/sources-and-inspirations.md

 ## Conclusion

-OneiroMetrics provides a flexible framework built upon these general understandings, allowing individuals to tailor their dream tracking to their personal exploration goals.
+ScribeFlow provides a flexible framework built upon these general understandings, allowing individuals to tailor their dream tracking to their personal exploration goals.
 The specific metrics and their scoring guidelines were developed through an iterative process aimed at creating a practical and insightful tool for Obsidian users.

 The plugin does not prescribe any particular interpretation or meaning to dream content - it simply provides tools to help users discover their own patterns and insights through consistent tracking and reflection.